mozilla/autolander/README.md

 * Add the Autolander user (https://github.com/autolander/) to your repository with permissions.
 * Add the heroku webhook to your repository, and make sure it receives events for pull requests: http://autolander.herokuapp.com/github
-* Until bug 1094926 is finished, the BUGZILLA_SUPPORTED_PRODUCTS configuration value needs to be updated to contain your bugzilla product.
+* Until the security team determines that it's safe to enable autolander across all components, the BUGZILLA_SUPPORTED_PRODUCTS configuration value needs to be updated to contain your bugzilla product.
+The whitelist is to ensure that the component suggested reviewers have been audited as any suggested reviewer will be able to land code into the repository once autolander is enabled.

 ## Autolander Component Interaction